Hardmath123/hardmath123.github.io/content/elementary.md

 program](https://gist.github.com/Hardmath123/7862258) I wrote in December 2013.
 The only modification is that it was originally distributed as a Scheme source file where all the text was commented out, and method stubs were left for students to fill in.
-I have also added a couple of bonus problems--only 1-3 were in the original source.
+I have also added a couple of bonus problems---only 1-3 were in the original source.
 Please contact me directly if you'd like the original file, along with its solution file.)